hisamsabouni/poker_ai_bot/README.md

 base_directory = ""
 ```

+To use this project, open up a web browser and navigate to your favorite online poker site (any should work).

-Once you set the two variables above you can run from your command line by simply running
+Once you set the two variables above you can run from your command line by simply running the below code.
+You will be prompted to select which window on your computer is open to your preferred poker website.

 ```
 python poker_bot.py
 ```

-The project is open source.
-Feel free to make any suggestions or improvements.
+The project is open source and I made it in an afternoon for fun.

-Key Issues
+Key Issues/Things to Improve
-- Response time is too slow (averaging about 7 seconds)
+- Response time is too slow (averaging about 7 seconds) for real cash play
   - That is without maintaining a history of hands played which could be useful to learn how players are responding
   - This gets very slow if we start embedding past images in the message history
+      - This can be addressed by having the model return a summary of the last hands played.
 - Base prompt can definitely be improved and a model could be fine tuned on poker hands.

+Feel free to make any suggestions or improvements.

+email: hisam.sabouni@outlook.com
+x: @hisamsabouni
+in: /hisamsabouni